BryanWilhite/Blog/presentation/entry/2013/2013-03-24-seriously-needing-async-and-await-in-silverlight-5.md

 ---json
 {
   "author": "Bryan Wilhite",
   "content": "In the “long forgotten,” “dead,” Silverlight projects I work with every day these days.
 I establish a pattern featuring a huge “main” View Model I call ClientViewModel.
-This monstrosity is a partial class of files like these:\r\nClientViewModel._.cs\r\nClien...", "inceptDate": "2013-03-24T17:00:00-07:00", "isPublished": true,
+This monstrosity is a partial class of files like these:  ClientViewModel._.cs  Clien...", "inceptDate": "2013-03-24T17:00:00-07:00", "isPublished": true,
   "slug": "seriously-needing-async-and-await-in-silverlight-5",